Chocolate Hills, Bohol

 Exploring the Chocolate Hills

-• The Chocolate Hills are located in Bohol, Philippines.
+• The Chocolate Hills are located in Bohol, Philippines, across the towns of Carmen, Batuan, and Sagbayan.

-• The hills turn a chocolate brown color during the dry season, from November to May.
+• The hills turn brown during the dry season, typically from November to May.

-• Local transportation in Carmen includes renting a motorcycle or scooter or joining a guided tour.
+• Local transportation options include renting a motorcycle or joining a guided tour.

 • Key viewpoints include the Chocolate Hills Complex in Carmen and Sagbayan Peak in Sagbayan.